Contents hide

 Potato Gnocchi: Robust.
 They can handle a meat sauce (Bolognese), a rich cheese sauce (Gorgonzola), or the classic Brown Butter and Sage.
 The earthiness of the potato pairs well with the nuttiness of browned butter.

 Ricotta Gnocchi: Delicate.
 Keep it light—a fresh Pomodoro (tomato basil) or a simple Pesto.
-Do not bury them in heavy meat ragù; you will lose the delicate milky flavor of the cheese.
+Do not bury them in heavy meat ragù; you will lose the cheese’s delicate, milky flavor.

 “If you enjoy twisted shapes like Gemelli pasta, you’ll appreciate how gnocchi holds sauces.”